Book: Manuscript

-Before the invention and adoption of the printing press, almost all books were copied by hand, which made books expensive and comparatively rare.
-Smaller monasteries usually had only a few dozen books, medium-sized perhaps a few hundred.
+Because of the difficulties involved in making and copying books, they were expensive and rare.
+Smaller monasteries usually had only a few dozen books.
 By the 9th century, larger collections held around 500 volumes and even at the end of the Middle Ages, the papal library in Avignon and Paris library of the Sorbonne held only around 2,000 volumes.